Electronic Engineering with Space Systems BEng (Hons) or MEng – 2023 entry

 - 5 years with foundation year and professional training View KIS data set

 - UCAS: H627

 - 5 years with professional training View KIS data set

 Apply for your chosen course online through UCAS, with the following course and institution codes.

 |BEng (Hons) with foundation year and professional training||H629||S85|

 Why choose this course

-Surrey is one of the UK’s leading universities for electronic engineering, with our courses ranked 9th in The Times/Sunday Times Good University Guide 2022.
+Surrey is one of the UK’s leading universities for electrical and electronic engineering, with our courses ranked top ten in the Guardian University Guide 2023.

 Having pioneered the small satellite industry 40 years ago, Surrey Space Centre designs and builds innovative commercial satellites to launch into orbit.

 This means our BEng and MEng Electronic Engineering with Space Systems courses give you a unique opportunity to learn from inspiring academics at the forefront of space engineering.